CFdefense/CMPT435L/README.md

 - **Dynamic Programming**
 - **Greedy Algorithms**

-## LATEX Writeups and Some Code Adjustments May be Required
+## LaTeX Writeups and Some Code Adjustments May be Required